leiningerjm/mech105/README.md

-# mech105-algorithms
+# numericalMethod-Algorithms
-Algorithms created during Spring 2018 Semester for Mech 105
+Algorithms created during Spring 2018 Semester
 # Purpose
 This repository contains numerical method algorithms that were created for a mechanical engineering course at CSU.
 # Contains